Metal accounting – AMIRA code principles

 Why is metal accounting important?

 Metal accounting is widely used to quantify the performances of production plants and to estimate as accurately as possible the metal inventory.
+The main benefits of a metal accounting system are :

-- Enhance corporate governance and decision making,
+- Meets corporate governance standards

 Learn how to build an AMIRA-compliant metal accounting system with our online course